alvindrakes/alvindrakes/README.md

 > \- Marcus Aurelius

-- 🔭 I’m currently working on: Flutter mobile apps
+- 🔭 I’m currently working on: Flutter mobile apps, 3D websites
-- 🌱 I’m currently learning: Graphql, VueJS, Machine learning
+- 🌱 I’m currently learning: React Three Fiber, Machine learning
 - ⚡ Fun fact: I love to observe the world around me, like how coffee is poured into a cup, how people talk to each other etc. It gives purpose to life.

 ### Languages and Tools: